-The Department is aware of the pending increase to the California minimum wage and the possibility of upward pressure on wages earned by those making more than the minimum and thanks the commenter for the quantification of the effects.
-The proposed regulations attempt to account for increasing costs on an annual basis by requiring either a new survey be conducted, or applying a CPI adjustment as described in section 2695.81(d)(1)(C).
-This CPI adjustment utilizes the Monthly (All Items) Consumer Price Index for All Urban Consumers for California.
-Using annualized monthly data based on when the survey was conducted should minimize any lag of minimum wage increases in the CPI data and lead to a fair result while also minimizing costs to insurers.
+to insurers.
 Additionally, this adjustment is only allowed once, after which a new survey needs to be conducted to retain the rebuttable presumption.
-Randy Stabler, Pride Comment # 13.1 Response to Comment # 13.1: Collision Center - April 05, 2016 Written Comments 18M: Verbatim, but with inserted Comment Numbers keyed to responses.
-I applaud your office and David Jones for taking action on the much needed regulation of Auto Body labor rate surveys in California.
-I am interested to support your effort and would also like to offer you some input and suggestion for your consideration.
-In advance of my suggestions, allow me to provide you a little background on me and my company.
-After graduating from UCLA with a B.A. in political science in 1981, I started a collision repair business with a lifelong friend.
-We have owned and operated an auto body collision repair center since 1983 and now have 7 locations and approximately 200 employees.
+Randy Stabler, Pride Comment # 13.1 Response to Comment # 13.1: Collision Center • I applaud your office and David Jones for taking action on the much Thank you.
+While we recognize the April 05, 2016 needed regulation of Auto Body labor rate surveys in California.
+I am issue brought forth by this commenter Written Comments 18M: interested to support your effort and would also like to offer you some regarding the minimum requirements in input and suggestion for your consideration. the California Insurance Code, this Verbatim, but with issue is outside the scope of the current inserted Comment In advance of my suggestions, allow me to provide you a little regulation and beyond the statutory Numbers keyed to background on me and my company.
+After graduating from UCLA with authority being relied upon to responses. a B.A. in political science in 1981, I started a collision repair business promulgate the currently proposed with a lifelong friend.
+We have owned and operated an auto body regulations. collision repair center since 1983 and now have 7 locations and approximately 200 employees.
 In addition, I have been very active in many industry associations both on the state level and nationally through the years.
 As a matter of fact, I am currently serving as the Chairman of the Collision Industry Conference which is the nationally recognized forum that produced the minimum shop criteria that your department referenced in the newly proposed labor rate survey legislation.
 Allow me to preface my comments by reiterating that your department's efforts to regulate the Auto Body labor rate survey process is a benefit to our entire industry and I support you in this effort.
-With that said, I would Thank you.
-While we recognize the issue brought forth by this commenter regarding the minimum requirements in the California Insurance Code, this issue is outside the scope of the current regulation and beyond the statutory authority being relied upon to promulgate the currently proposed regulations.
+With that said, I would like to offer some suggestions to make the regulations even better.